Independent Trainer, Mentor & Consultant

 The highlight of 2012 was the development of the training element of the New Frontiers Programme with Dundalk Institute of Technology working with Bridgewater; and the design and delivery of the Lean Startup @ GMIT programme.

 2013 was equally busy and productive as I joined the external evaluation panel for Enterprise Ireland’s Competitive Start Fund and got more involved with GMIT’s New Frontiers programme providing training on Lean Startup particularly the Lean Canvas as part of Phase 1.
-I also started contributing to Tweak Your Biz.
+I also started contributing guest blogposts to some network blogs to include Tweak your Biz.

 I have been lucky enough in 2014 to have been asked to work in depth with a small number of clients on HPSU funding applications and investor ready business plans.
 A highlight of the year was speaking to Conall O’Morain on the Sunday Business Show on Today FM.
-I find writing blogs to be very useful and was delighted that my post on Value Propositions was included as one of the first one published with the launch of the New Frontiers blog in late 2014 – to include a very well written Bio by Scarlett Merrill.
+I find writing blogs to be very useful and was delighted that my my post on Value Propositions was the very first one published with the launch of the New Frontiers blog in late 2014 – to include a very well written Bio by Scarlett Merrill.
 While Startup Digest Galway also kicked off around that time.

 2015 was another fantastic year.
 A lot of work happens on a one to one basis with clients while training programmes have been very busy.
 Along with Conor O’Donovan, the Startup Galway Pitches Meetup was formed (please note that Startup Blink later over the group).
 At that time it was an informal group that meets on the last Friday of every month (6-8 times a year is the plan) to assist members who want to practice a real ‘pitch’.
 On the blog front, I wrote a very popular article for Inspired Startups.com on CSF.